 WHAT IF YOU HAVE NOT BOOKED ASSISTANCE?

-If you haven’t booked assistance before your trip the station operator’s colleague and our Customer Experience Ambassadors on board our trains will do their best to assist you.
+If you haven’t booked assistance before your trip the Station Facility Operators colleague and our Customer Experience Ambassadors on board our trains will do their best to assist you.
 Without a booking, it may not always be possible for us to help you as quickly as you would like, as colleagues may not be available when you need them.
 We will still do everything we can to assist you onto the train and will inform your destination, and any interchange, station of your assistance needs.
-At Morpeth, whilst station colleagues are not present for the full duration of the train service, there are Help Points which can be used to contact the station operator who will arrange assistance for you.
+At Morpeth, whilst station colleagues are not present for the full duration of the train service, there are Help Points which can be used to contact the Station Facility Operator who will arrange assistance for you.
 At this station it may take a little longer to arrange assistance out of staffed operational hours.

 ACCESS TO STATIONS